muellerjohannes/muellerjohannes.github.io/_pages/publications.md

 ## Preprints

+**Optimization in SciML – A Function Space Perspective**, with Marius Zeinhofer, [link to the preprint](https://arxiv.org/pdf/2402.07318.pdf)

 ## Extended Abstracts

 * **Solving infinite-horizon POMDPs with memoryless stochastic policies in state-action space**, with Guido Montúfar, [5th Multi-disciplinary Conference on Reinforcement Learning and Decision Making (RLDM 2022)](https://rldm.org/),